 Honorary members are appointed by the Board of Directors at their discretion.
 Honorary members are not required to hold membership in the Professional Photographers of America.
 In the case of awarding Honorary Membership to a retired photographer, the retired photographer must have been a dues-paying member of the Association at least 15 years.
 The Board of Directors may at its discretion, waive the 15 year requirement.
 Honorary members do not pay dues.

 Only Professional and Life Members in good standing are qualified to hold office and vote.
 However, the member must hold membership in Professional Photographers of America to serve as Vice President or President of the Association.
 Only Professional members may enter and vote in print competition.
 Life members with an Active membership in the Professional Photographers of America may also vote, hold office and enter in print competition, All members may attend business meetings.

 All Executive Board members must be PPA members in good standing.

 Application for membership must be made through the appropriate form/mechanism on the website, and must be accompanied by the first year’s dues.
 Dues will be prorated to 50% starting July 1 of the year.

-If application for membership is provided to the Board of Directors by the 5th of the month, the Board of Directors will vote and have membership approved or disapproved by meeting date of that month.
+If application for membership is provided to the Board of Directors prior to the monthly General Meeting, the Board of Directors will vote and have membership approved or disapproved by the next Board of Directors meeting.
 If disapproved, an explanation will be provided.
 If approved, applicant will have full rights starting in that month based on their membership type.
-If application for membership is presented to the Board of Directors after the 5th of the month, applicant may attend that month's meeting at membership price, however, approval or disapproval will be provided by the Board of Directors at next month's meeting.
-Applicant will not have any membership benefits until approved the next month.

 A list of members current as of March 1st shall be available to each member at the March business meeting.